 How weather can impact when to pick tomatoes

 Have you ever gone out to your tomato patch after a rainstorm only to find that many of the cherry tomatoes have cracked and the large-fruited ones have split?
 Heavy rain, especially when it follows a period of dry weather, is a major cause of cracked and split fruits.
 Unripe fruit may be affected as well, but it’s typically ripe or almost-ripe fruits that are damaged.
 Cracked and split fruits spoil quickly and can attract insect pests as well as larger critters.
 For this reason it’s important to harvest ripe or almost ripe tomatoes before a heavy rain or a deep watering.

 Another way weather can factor into deciding when to harvest tomatoes is towards the end of the growing season when the days are getting cooler and shorter.
 Cool weather can slow ripening and frost can damage both the plants and the fruits.
-I keep an eye on the forecast and if frost or a steep temperature dip threatens, I harvest all unripe tomatoes.
+I keep an eye on the forecast and if the first frost or a steep temperature dip threatens, I harvest all unripe tomatoes.
 Fully green tomatoes won’t ripen well and we use them to make chow chow or fried green tomatoes.
 Partially ripe tomatoes are placed in a single layer in baskets or boxes and brought indoors to ripen fully.